Shah Shuja (Mughal prince): Mughal war of succession

 The Mughal armies of Aurangzeb and Shah Shuja confront each other.

 When Shah Jahan fell ill, a struggle for the throne started among his four sons - Dara Shikoh, Shah Shuja, Aurangzeb and Murad Baksh.
 Shuja immediately crowned himself the emperor and took the imperial titles in November 1657.
 Out of the 22 nobles in the service of the prince Shah Shuja, 10 were Barha Sayyids.
 Indian Shi'as were his staunchest adherents.
+His coronation included adoption of the grandiose titles Abul Fauz Nasir-ud-din Muhammad, Timur II, Alexander III, Shah Shuja Bahadur Ghazi.

 He marched with a large army, backed by a good number of war-boats in the river Ganges.
 However, he was beaten by Dara's army in the hotly contested Battle of Bahadurpur, near Banares (in modern Uttar Pradesh, India).
 Shuja turned back to Rajmahal to make further preparations.
 He signed a treaty with his elder brother, Dara, which left him in control of Bengal, Orissa and a large part of Bihar, on 17 May 1658.

 In the meantime, Aurangzeb defeated Dara twice (at Dharmat and Samugarh), caught him, executed him on a charge of heresy and ascended the throne.
 Shuja marched to the capital again, this time against Aurangzeb.
 A battle took place on 5 January 1659 at the Battle of Khajwa (Fatehpur district, Uttar Pradesh, India), where Shuja was defeated.